Table of Contents

 When Was Diabetes First Discovered?

-Way before the first Invokana lawsuit was filed, people were dealing with diabetes.
+Way before the first Invokana lawsuit settlement was claimed, people were dealing with diabetes.
 It is currently believed that the very first acknowledgement of well-known diabetes symptoms was noted in 1552 B.C.
 An Egyptian doctor, known as Hesy-Ra recorded the symptoms.
 Hesy-Ra documented that some Egyptians were exhibiting unnaturally frequent urination and signs of emaciation, two common symptoms of modern diabetes.
 It was also around this time that it was documented that ants seemed to be strangely interested in the urine of these individuals, likely due to the increased glucose in their bodies.

 In 150 A.D., a Greek physician named Arateus, depicted what we now know as diabetes as “the melting down of flesh and limbs into urine”.
 This makes sense because today we know that if diabetes goes untreated lower limb amputation can be necessary.
 Many years later there were individuals known as “water tasters”.
 Water tasters job was to diagnose, what we know today as diabetes.
 They would do this by drinking urine of people that showed signs of the disease; if the urine tasted sweet they were assumed to have diabetes.
 The real changes in the way diabetes was diagnosed happened in the 1800s when scientists created chemical tests in order to determine if you had the condition or not.